 Do you edit the images you give to us or can we have the RAW images?

 I will never give the RAW unedited images to my clients.
 I edit each wedding in Lightroom, and present my images how I would want my clients to see them.
-I might crop the image slightly or adjust colour balance and take out blemishes on a close up face shot.
-I also usually apply a Lightroom preset to most of my images, which I’ve made from scratch to represent my style, to make the image ‘pop’.
+I might crop the image slightly or adjust colour balance and exposure if needed.
+I also usually apply a Lightroom preset to most of my images, which I’ve made from scratch to represent my style, and make the image stand out.

 Do you require a deposit / How much / When is the balance due / What methods of payment are there?

-To book my services I require a deposit of £200, then the balance is due one calendar month before your wedding.
+To book my services I require a booking fee of £500, then the balance is due one calendar month before your wedding.
 I accept payment by bank transfer, cheque, credit card or debit card, or Paypal, just to make it easy for everyone!
-I also have full terms and conditions that I require my clients to read and sign, and send back to me upon booking, which is pretty standard for any wedding photographer.
+I also have a contract that I require my clients to read and sign, and send back to me upon booking, which is standard for any wedding photographer.
 If you’d like to see this just ask.

 What’s your refund / cancellation policy?

-You are very welcome to cancel within 14 days and your deposit will be refunded to you.
-If you wish to cancel after 14 days the deposit of £200 will be forfeited.
-Cancellations within one calendar month of the wedding date will unfortunately incur the full cost of the basic wedding package, including loss of the deposit, unless I’m able to replace the booking with another.
+You are very welcome to cancel within 14 days and your booking fee will be refunded to you.
+If you wish to cancel after 14 days the booking fee will be forfeited.
+Cancellations within one calendar month of the wedding date will unfortunately incur the full cost of the basic wedding package, including loss of the booking fee, unless I’m able to replace the booking with another.
 I will always try to keep my clients happy wherever possible.

 How long will it take to receive my images and album?

-I make sure your images are ready to view in your gallery within 4-6 weeks after the wedding day (although it’s often quicker in the quieter months).
-I then get to work designing your thank-you cards, which I get you to approve before I send them off for print.
-I will arrange to post (or personally deliver if you’re local) your disc of wedding images and thank you cards via Royal Mail Special Delivery, which requires a signature.
+I make sure your images are ready to view in your gallery within 6 weeks after the wedding day (although it’s often quicker in the quieter months).
+I then get to work designing your thank-you cards if you’ve included some with your wedding package, which I get you to approve before I send them off for print.
+I will arrange to post (or personally deliver if you’re local) your USB of wedding images and thank you cards via Royal Mail Special Delivery, which requires a signature.

 If you’ve ordered an album, this takes time, firstly for you to decide which images you want to go into it (narrowing it down to around 100 is pretty difficult!), then it may take a few weeks for me to design the layout (depending on how busy I am), which will be approved by you, then can take from 2-6 weeks to be made by the manufacturer and delivered back to me.
 Some albums are much quicker, GraphiStudio take the longest.
 If you want your album by Christmas it must be ordered by mid-November to ensure delivery in time, so album selections must be finalised by the end of October at the very latest so I can start designing the page layouts!